SO-Eng/SoftwOrt-PokeApi.co/README.md

 # SoftwOrt-PokeDex
 PokeDex as Windows WPF Application - Gets informations from pokeapi.co

-<b>Important</b> When you fork or download this project, you need to add [mtrdp642](https://github.com/mtrdp642/PokeApiNet) PokeApiNet project!

 ## Download

 - Download the [ZIP-Container](https://github.com/SoftwOrt-Engineering/SoftwOrt-PokeDex/raw/master/SoftwOrt-PokeDex.zip) and restore it on your loacal drive.